src47/materials-bax-gpflow/README.md

 This repo contains the config files and GPflow code which accompanies the manuscript: "Targeted materials discovery using Bayesian Algorithm Execution".

-[!TIP]
-#### We recommend for practical usage of BAX methods to use the following repo which provides tutorials and a cleaner interface: https://github.com/src47/multibax-sklearn
+#### We recommend for usage of BAX methods to use the following repo which provides tutorials and a cleaner interface: https://github.com/src47/multibax-sklearn

 ### Installation